Zip World

 The inside view from the top.

 The process on the big line is very similar to the taster line, only this time you have a camera strapped to your helmet.
-You lay on the bed, they click you on.
-Safeties off 3, 2, 1, GO!
+You lie on the bed, they click you on, safeties off: three, two, one, go.

-The site at Penrhyn Quarry is great, very well organised, very tidy.
-When the ride was over we shared some loaded fries and mozzarella sticks which were great.
-The loos are clean and fresh, the team on site are all very friendly and welcoming.
-Comes highly recommended from all of us.
-10/10.
+The site at Penrhyn Quarry is great: very well organised and very tidy.
+When the ride was over we shared some loaded fries and mozzarella sticks, which were great.
+The loos are clean and fresh, and the team on site are all very friendly and welcoming.
+It comes highly recommended from all of us.
+10 out of 10.

 More outings